LCL Provides Educational Programs to the Legal Profession

 Interrupting Bias While Surviving & Thriving in Challenging Times (1 hr)

 The legal profession is at risk for high stress levels and mental health challenges in the best of times.
 During challenging times, our professional and personal lives may seem out of control, and this can affect our work and relationships.
-This program will identify normal feelings, reactions, and behaviors and recognize when they cause concern.
+This program will identify normal feelings, reactions, and behaviors and recognize when they cause concern, and will review the most common mental health challenges affecting legal professionals.
 It will examine the role of stigma and bias in preventing us from asking for and accessing help for mental health issues.
-The program will also identify tools to cope and thrive while developing and enhancing skills to identify and address individual needs.
+The program will also identify tools to recognize and reduce bias and to cope and thrive while developing and enhancing skills to identify and address individual needs.

 Suicide Awareness and Prevention (1 hr)